-Exchange Visitor Programs are designed to promote cultural exchange and understanding between countries by allowing eligible foreign nationals to live and work in the United States ("US") with the purpose of engaging in cultural exchange while offsetting travel costs through employment.
+Exchange Visitor Programs are designed to promote cultural exchange and understanding between countries by allowing eligible foreign nationals to live and work in the United States ("US").
 The US Government allows certain organizations to provide the visa sponsorship necessary to participate in these programs.
 CampStaffUSA provides information to sponsors that are designated by the Department of State.
 The camp counselor and summer work travel exchange visitor visas cover all camp employment.